ermlikeyeah/ermlikeyeah.github.io/_posts/2018-01-23-the-prototype.markdown

 “The prototype.”

 _The_ prototype.
 A singular thing.
-Strange that, to me.
+Strange that, to me, given “prototype” can mean so many things to so many people.

 In a session last week the DWP Digital user research and design community [identified](/dwp-digital-leeds-design-notes-1/) 43 different _types_ of “prototype” they had made and used.